tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

 - Returns an integer key on success, or -1 on error.
 - `pathname`: Must be an existing, accessible file
 - `proj`: A project identifier value (usually a single character)
+- The function combines the file's inode number with the provided project ID to create a unique key.

 ### 9.2.3.
 Creating a Message Queue
 - To create a new message queue or open an existing one, use `msgget()`.